ultrafunkamsterdam/undetected-chromedriver/README.md

 # hint: a wildcard captures all events!
 # driver.add_cdp_listener('*', mylousyprintfunction)

-# now all these events will be printed in my console
+# Now all these events will be printed on my console

 driver.get('https://nowsecure.nl')